TritonDataCenter/python-manta/README.md

     sudo easy_install pycrypto

-**SmartOS** with recent pkgsrc has a working Crypto package named "py27-crypto-2.6*":
+**SmartOS** with recent pkgsrc has a working Crypto package named "py27-crypto-2.6\*":

     pkgin install -y py27-crypto

-**Older SmartOS** pkgsrc versions with a pycrypto version <2.6 (e.g.
+**Older SmartOS** pkgsrc versions with a pycrypto version less than 2.6 (e.g.
 "py27-crypto-2.4.1").
-PyCrypto <2.6 is insufficient, the `Crypto.Signature`
-subpackage is missing.
+PyCrypto less than 2.6 is insufficient, the `Crypto.Signature` subpackage is missing.
 To get a working Crypto for mantash you can do the following, or similarly for other Python versions:

     pkgin rm py27-crypto   # must get this out of the way pkgin install py27-setuptools
     easy_install-2.7 pycrypto

-**Any platform using the ActivePython** distribution of Python (available for most platforms).
+**Any platform using the ActivePython** distribution of Python (available for most platforms):

     pypm install pycrypto

 # Limitations